Planning for the VMM Library

-Virtual Machine Manager does not support file servers configured with the case-insensitive option for Windows Services for UNIX as the Network File System case control is set to Ignore.
-For more information about Network File System case control, see Windows Services for UNIX 2.0 NFS Case Control (http://go.microsoft.com/fwlink/?LinkId=102944).
+Virtual Machine Manager does not support file servers configured with the case-insensitive option for Windows Services for UNIX (Network File System case control is set to Ignore).
+For more information about Network File System case control, see article 276015 in the Microsoft Knowledge Base (http://go.microsoft.com/fwlink/?LinkId=102944).

 After Setup is complete, you cannot remove or relocate the default library server or its library share.
 So give careful consideration to its location before installing the VMM server.

 The default library server might be the only library server you ever need.
-However, you can add more library servers and library shares based on your current business needs and objectives, and to scale out as your virtual environment grows.
-Each library server can have multiple library shares.
-To enhance performance and reduce network traffic during virtual machine creation, it’s important to store the files that you use to create virtual machines near the hosts you will use to stage virtual machine creation.
+However, you can add more library servers and shares based on your current business needs and objectives, and to scale out as your virtual environment grows.

-If you use a SAN, it is a best practice to have a library server on the same SAN as the virtual machine hosts that use the library server.
-By doing so, the library server and the hosts can all access the same logical unit numbers (LUNs) on the SAN, which allows you to make faster file transfers.
-For more information, see Configuring a SAN Environment for VMM.
+If you use a SAN, it is a best practice to have a library server on the same SAN as the hosts that use the library.
+By doing so, the library server and the hosts can all access the same logical unit numbers (LUNs) on the SAN and you make faster file transfers.

 Aligning library servers with host groups is especially beneficial when your library server is connected to the same SAN as the hosts in a host group.
-By using descriptive library group and host group names (such as, SAN_A), you can then readily identify which library servers and hosts are connected to the same SAN and therefore can take advantage of faster file transfers on the SAN.
-When you are selecting an object (template, virtual hard disk, or virtual machine) to create a new virtual machine, you can filter the objects by a specific library group name.
-And then, when you are selecting a host on which to place the virtual machine, you can filter the available hosts by the aligned host group name.
+By using descriptive host group and library group names, and then aligning them, you can readily identify which hosts and library servers are connected to the same SAN and therefore can take advantage of faster file transfers on the SAN.

-For geographically-disperse organizations, VMM supports the use of distributed VMM library servers that are managed by a centralized VMM server.
+For geographically-disperse organizations, VMM supports the use of distributed VMM libraries.
 For example, if you have branch offices in multiple locations, users in those locations can build virtual machines by using resources from a local library server instead of copying multi-gigabyte files from a centralized library server over a wide area network (WAN).
 Having distributed VMM libraries can also help ensure the availability of files during WAN outages or server failures.

 Library Share Permissions

-To view or run scripts on a library share or to open and explore a library share, the VMM administrator must have Read permission on the library share.
+To create a new virtual machine and store it directly into a library share by using the New Virtual Machine Wizard, the VMM administrator must have Read permission on the library share.